 What does the vetting process involve?

 The vetting process is highly difficult.
 Applicants must first submit an application, then undergo multiple background checks and psychological evaluations.
-If those are passed, then he/she is invited to an interview where a full day of in-person evaluations and testing is conducted.
-Typically only about 30% of those that apply are accepted into the program.
+If those are passed, volunteers are invited to an in-person training event for 2 days of evaluations where testing is conducted in an environment conducive to the work we often find ourselves working in.
+Typically, only about 30% of those who apply are accepted into the program.

 Would I get training?
 I've never done investigative work into sex trafficking before.